-We are a team of specialist children's doctors who are trained to assess and manage a wide range of developmental, physical and social issues that can affect a child’s well-being, safety, learning and long-term potential.
+We're a team of specialist children's doctors who assess and manage a wide range of developmental, physical and social issues that can affect a child’s wellbeing, safety, learning and long-term potential.

 We work with other professionals and agencies, including:

 - therapists (speech and language therapists, occupational therapists and physiotherapists)

 - child and adolescent mental health services (CAMHS)

 - social workers

 Helping children with developmental and complex health needs

 We assess, listen to, and decide the best way to help children with a developmental impairment, physical or learning disability, complex health needs (autism, cerebral palsy or Down’s syndrome), or those with complex continence problems.

 We also perform specialist assessments of school-age children, where there is a concern regarding a neuro-developmental disorder, for example, attention deficit hyperactivity disorder (ADHD) or autistic spectrum disorders (ASDs).